Help buying or accessing food

 - Olio – connects neighbours with each other and with local businesses so surplus food can be shared

 - Too Good To Go – lets you buy and collect food that would otherwise go to waste at cafes, restaurants, hotels, shops and manufacturers

 Free school meals

 Families on a low income can apply for free school meals for children.

 Food vouchers during school holidays

-We're providing digital food vouchers to eligible families and households during February half term.
+We provide digital food vouchers to eligible families and households during school holidays.

 For more information about the scheme see Free digital food vouchers for the school holiday period.